benjifs/bitbar-slack-team-notifications/README.md

 # Slack Team Notifications
-[Bitbar](https://github.com/matryer/bitbar) plugin to show the notification count from multiple [Slack](https://slack.com) teams and channels.
+[xbar](https://github.com/matryer/xbar) plugin to show the notification count from multiple [Slack](https://slack.com) teams and channels.
 You can also mark channels or whole teams as read.

 **The original repo can be found here:** https://github.com/benjifs/bitbar-slack-team-notifications

 ![Slack Team Notifications screenshot](https://i.imgur.com/ORbsRBx.jpg)

 ## Install
-1. Download and install [Bitbar](https://github.com/matryer/bitbar).
-You can also install it with [Homebrew](https://brew.sh/) by running `brew cask install bitbar`
+1. Download and install [xbar](https://github.com/matryer/xbar).
+You can also install it with [Homebrew](https://brew.sh/) by running `brew install xbar`

 2. Clone this repo to a directory of your choice.
-You will symlink the executable file afterwards to your bitbar plugins folder
+You will symlink the executable file afterwards to your xbar plugins folder

 3. Inside the cloned directory, run `npm install`

-4. Navigate to your bitbar plugins folder and symlink `slack-team-notifications.1m.js`
+4. Navigate to your xbar plugins folder and symlink `slack-team-notifications.1m.js`

 ```
 ln -s {CLONED_REPO_DIRECTORY}/slack-team-notifications.1m.js slack-team-notifications.1m.js